Aliases for PSMC3IP Gene

 GeneCards Summary for PSMC3IP Gene

 PSMC3IP (PSMC3 Interacting Protein) is a Protein Coding gene.
 Diseases associated with PSMC3IP include ovarian dysgenesis 3 and 46,xx testicular disorder of sex development.
-Among its related pathways are Cell Cycle, Mitotic and Androgen receptor signaling pathway.
+Among its related pathways are Cell Cycle, Mitotic and Meiosis.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligand-dependent nuclear receptor transcription coactivator activity.

 UniProtKB/Swiss-Prot for PSMC3IP Gene